moutons/chef-oss-practices/contributors/guide/ways-to-contribute.md

  * Interact with the community through Issue and Pull Request triage.
  * Help educate users on code standards in the project.
- * Help keep documentation and README's updated.
+ * Help keep documentation and READMEs updated.

 ## Slack and Discourse